kaiser-team/Dicom-conversion/README.md

     --help or -h: Print the usage of this script.
     --quiet or -q: Converts the images without logging info.
 Warnings are still logged.
+    --debug or -d: Run the program in debug mode.
+Will print stack traces for errors, if encountered.
 ```